-In a skillet or wok, heat 1 tablespoon of the sesame or olive oil over medium high heat.
+Heat 1 tablespoon of the sesame or olive oil in a skillet or wok over medium-high heat.

 Add the minced garlic and saute for 30 secs or until aromatic.

-Then add onions and green chilli and cook about 2 minutes till onions turn soft.
+Then add onions and green chili and cook for about 2 minutes till onions turn soft.

-Then add soy sauce ,vinegar and saute in a high flame stirring regularly without getting burnt.
+Then add soy sauce, vinegar, and saute on a high flame stirring regularly without getting burnt.

 - Don’t cover the pan.
 This causes the mushrooms to steam.

-- Add soya sauce in the end prevents it from absorbing too much into the mushrooms and making it too mushy.
+- Add soya sauce, in the end, to prevent it from absorbing too much into the mushrooms and making it too mushy.